salesforce-marketingcloud/MarketingCloudSDK-Android/_posts/2018-09-12-device-contact-registration.md

 The SDK ignores calls to modify values associated with the following attribute keys because these attributes are reserved for internal use.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/d203ad25ac96ed8cb570d9c40910cf0a.js"></script>

+### Orphaned Contacts

+#### What is an orphaned contact?

+An orphaned contact is a contact that is no longer targetable by the marketer due to the contact becoming disassociated with any known devices in the Marketing Cloud.

+#### Common causes of orphaned contacts

+* Initializing the SDK without setting the `delayRegistrationForContactKey` flag to *true *in an app that will eventually associate the device users with a known identifier.
+    1. The first launch of the app the SDK will send a registration to the Marketing Cloud.
+This will be done before it would be possible for the customer to set a contact key.
+    2. Upon receiving a registration payload without a contact key, the Marketing Cloud will generate one for the device. (eg. abc123)
+    3. At a point in the future (let's say once the user logs into their account in the application) the app sets the known contact key in the registration.
+    4. The device will now send a new registration payload to the Marketing Cloud, a new contact will be created and the device will become associated with the new contact.

+* The application allows for multiple users, for example, a banking app, where each user can log into the application and are targeted as individual users.
+    1. **User A** logs into their account in the banking app and the application sets the contact key in the registration to **user.a@example.com**.
+    2. The Marketing Cloud creates a contact for **User A** in the contact record for the customer’s MC App.
+    3. At a point in the future **User B** logs into their account on the same device and the application sets the contact key in the registration to **user.b@example.com**.
+    4. The Marketing Cloud creates a contact for **User B** in the contact record and associates the device with that contact.
+The contact for **User A** no longer has an association with a targettable device and is now considered “orphaned”

+#### Avoiding orphaned contacts

+Depending on the design/usage of an application, orphaned contacts may not be entirely avoidable.
+However, the likelihood of an orphaned contact being created can be reduced by using the `delayRegistrationForContactKey` configuration flag when initializing the SDK.

+The default value for `delayRegistrationForContactKey` is `false`, but if a developer sets the flag to `true` the SDK will not send a registration request to the Marketing Cloud until a contact key has been set by the application.
+For new installs of the application, this will prevent an unknown contact from being created in the Marketing Cloud.

+#### How is billing affected by orphaned contacts?

+Each Contact with a unique ContactKey/SubscriberKey is counted as a Distinct Contact for billing purposes.